Whimsy Stick

 TL;DR

 Don’t start with a full-intensity session.
 Most new owners pull the flirt pole out of the box, run it for 10 minutes, and end up with a sore overaroused dog who hesitates to engage on day two.
-So the fix is a 5-session ramp protocol spread over 1 to 2 weeks.
-And each session adds duration and intensity.
-By session 5, the dog is conditioned to the tool and ready for the standard daily protocol.
+The fix is a 5-session ramp protocol spread over 1 to 2 weeks.
+Each session adds duration and intensity.
+By session 5, the dog is conditioned and ready for the standard daily protocol.

 The full ramp totals about 28 minutes of actual play across 5 sessions, with 1 to 2 rest days between.
-In short, the goal is positive association, not exhaustion.
-So end every introduction session while the dog still wants more.
-For the underlying technique the ramp builds toward, see the complete usage guide.
+The goal is positive association, not exhaustion.
+End every introduction session while the dog still wants more.
+For the underlying technique the ramp builds toward, see the complete flirt pole training guide.
+And if you’re still on the fence about whether this work delivers real behavioral results, do flirt poles really work covers the data across 400 client dogs.

 Who This Is For